Last updated on January 28th, 2022 at 05:07 pm

 Did you know there are more ghost towns in Oregon than anywhere in the United States?
-Ghost towns have always been fascinating to me, and this particular road trip I plan on doing myself this summer.
-I recently picked up at new camera as I have taken up photography this year!
-I’ll be hitting the road hopefully around July, and can’t wait to venture into these incredible ghost towns and take some great photos myself.
+As I love learning about the rich history of our beautiful state, naturally Oregon ghost towns have always been fascinating to me.
+This particular road trip I plan on doing myself this summer, as I recently picked up a new camera as I have taken up photography this year!
+I’ll be hitting the road, hopefully around July, and can’t wait to venture into these incredible ghost towns and take some great photos myself.

 If you are looking for a fun adventure to take with loved ones, you’ll definitely love this road trip that we have made, which focuses on ghost towns primarily in Eastern Oregon.
 You can check out the map here which we have made on Google maps, and also see the map which we have embedded below.
 We recommend you plan well, as this trip is a few hundred miles depending on where you are starting.
 You can of course change this trip to whatever accommodates your adventure best!